AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 | 8 | 0.76 | 0.92 | 0.70 |
 | 9 | 0.69 | 0.70 | 0.76 |
 |10 | 0.91 | 0.74 | 1.10 |
-**Table 2**: This table shows the sand dimensions measured by each subteam member.
+**Table 2**: This table shows the sand dimensions measured by the subteam.

 The average measured diameter of the sand grains was 0.91 mm, with a standard deviation of 0.21 mm.
-This was calculated using the StandardDeviation.py code given in the Manual.

 ### Determining the Reactor's Cross-Sectional Area